riboviz/riboviz/docs/user/install.md

 # Install RiboViz and dependencies

-## About these instructions
+## Introduction

-These instructions written for Ubuntu and CentOS and tested upon Ubuntu 18.04 and CentOS 7.
-Other Linux flavours will require different commands to be run.
+This page contains the complete installation instructions for those wishing to run **RiboViz** under a variety of operating systems.
+It includes information on how to install all of the dependencies required by **RiboViz** along with how to access the **RiboViz** source code and finishes with links to our documentation on how to run **RiboViz** on an example dataset.

+**RiboViz** runs under Linux and full instructions are provided for Ubuntu and CentOS (these were tested upon Ubuntu 18.04 Ubuntu 20.04.02.0) and CentOS 7 (2009)).
+Windows users will either need to use a virtual machine or the Windows Subsystem for Linux (links to instructons on how to set these up are provided below).
+Mac OS users need check out the web sites for each dependency for information on how to install the dependency under Mac OS.

+---

+## Operating systems

+### Linux users

 You need to have permission to run `sudo` to install many of the dependencies.
 If you don't have `sudo` access you will have to ask a local system administrator to run these commands for you.